 Today’s business climate is more demanding than ever as executives are faced with a wide array of challenges.
 The global political climate introduced economic uncertainty and new legislation that affects talent at all levels.
 Rapid digitalization provides both opportunity and disruption as businesses work to most effectively leverage technology.
 And demographic shifts create a multigenerational workforce requiring companies to adapt their policies and culture in order to acquire top talent.

 Navigating the complexities of today is key for business leaders and for trusted advisors.
-Sharing findings from his latest book, The Day After Tomorrow, Peter Hinssen will deliver the keynote address at Elevate 2017 in Brussels on November 9.
-A serial entrepreneur, advisor, author and Partner at nexxworks, he will discuss today’s exponentially changing world and its consequences for organizations of today.
+Sharing findings from his latest book, The Day After Tomorrow, Peter Hinssen delivered the keynote address at Elevate 2017 in Brussels.
+A serial entrepreneur, advisor, author and partner at nexxworks, he discussed today’s exponentially changing world and its consequences for organizations of today.
 Here, he touches on why it is critical that organizations prepare for the day after tomorrow.

-In your new book, you discuss your Day After Tomorrow model.
-Can you highlight the potential long-term value organizations and leaders will gain by adapting this model?
+AESC: In your new book, you discuss your Day After Tomorrow model.
+Can you highlight the potential long-term value organizations and leaders will gain by adopting this model?

-In The Day After Tomorrow, you explore how companies can become agile in their ‘Day After Tomorrow’ thinking.
-Our next generation report found that agility is a critical attribute for leadership.
+AESC: In The Day After Tomorrow, you explore how companies can become agile in their ‘Day After Tomorrow’ thinking.
+Our next-generation report found that agility is a critical attribute for leadership.
 What other attributes would you say are necessary for ‘Day After Tomorrow’ leaders?

-One of the biggest pitfalls for companies looking at the future is a lack of long term vision or applying linear thinking and extrapolating their Today to their The Day After Tomorrow.
+One of the biggest pitfalls for companies looking at the future is a lack of long-term vision or applying linear thinking and extrapolating their Today to their Day After Tomorrow.
 I always advise them to try to envisage something radically different for their future and then work their way back from there to here.
 Not the other way around as most companies do.
-One thing, for instance, is looking into what the most radical impact of IoT, AI, VR, AR or blockchain could be on their business and then try to figure out how to get there.
+One thing, for instance, is looking into what the most radical impact of IoT, AI, VR, AR or blockchain could be on their business and then trying to figure out how to get there.